Habitat for Humanity of Smith County Receives $300,000 for Critical Home Repairs

 The $300,000 AHP subsidy will be combined with $165,000 in other funding to provide $465,000 worth of repairs to 30 homes over a three-year period.

 AHP funds are intended to assist FHLB Dallas members in financing the purchase, construction and/or rehabilitation of owner-occupied, rental or transitional housing, as well as housing for homeless individuals.
-Funds must be used to benefit households with incomes at or below 80 percent of the median income for the area.
+Funds must be used to benefit households with incomes at or below 80% of the median income for the area.

 For 2020, FHLB Dallas awarded $19.3 million in AHP subsidies to 38 projects in Arkansas, Louisiana, Mississippi, New Mexico and Texas.
 The subsidies will result in the creation or rehabilitation of 2,749 housing units.
 Included in that total, are $10.2 million in grants for 1,475 units of housing Texas.
 Since the AHP’s inception in 1990, FHLB Dallas has awarded more than $324 million in AHP and AHP set-aside programs and has assisted more than 56,500 households.